5th May 2017

 - If you are caught whilst driving a van, goods vehicle, lorry, bus or coach the fine can reach a maximum of £2,500.

 This law applies when you’ve stopped at traffic lights, in traffic, just on a small road and, even if the engine is running.
-Voice activated software and smartwatches are legal for the moment, but again they can be distracting.
+Voice activated software and smart watches are legal for the moment, but again they can be distracting.
 If the police believe in any way, that you are being distracted even by using your handsfree unit or such equipment, they have the power to stop you.
 Police can hand out a Fixed Penalty Notice (FPN) on the spot.
-However, if you have too many points on your license already, or if you refuse the FPN, you will be sent to Court to be dealt with.
+However, if you have too many points on your licence already, or if you refuse the FPN, you will be sent to Court to be dealt with.

 And remember you only need to be seen by a Police Officer, their testimony is regarded as that of a professional witness.
 In the Australian state of Victoria, police use AI to catch motorists using their phone while driving.

 What about using handsfree?
 You are permitted to use fully handsfree units, but you are not allowed to pick up or touch the phone, even just for a moment.
 That certainly includes texting, social media, video clips, podcasts or anything else.
 If you must use handsfree, keep it to short, simple and voice only.
-You can only use a phone handheld if you need to call 999 or 112 in an emergency and it is unsafe or unpractical to stop.
+You can only use a phone hand held, if you need to call 999 or 112 in an emergency and it is unsafe or unpractical to stop.
 But it had better be an emergency.

-In the film earlier, lorry driver Tomasz Kroker was on his mobile whilst driving and killed a mother and three children.
+In the film earlier, lorry driver Tomasz Kroker, was on his mobile whilst driving and killed a mother and three children.
 He was jailed for 10 years.